 As required by State law, the Board of Trustees shall hold a public meeting within two months of receiving the School FIRST ratings.
 Notice of the meeting to discuss the school financial accountability rating must be published twice in a local newspaper.
 The first notice must be no more than thirty days or less than ten days prior to the scheduled meeting date.
 The District has complied with the public hearing notifications in the local newspaper.
-The public meeting was held in conjunction with the regularly called Board of Trustees meeting on November 14, 2022.
+The public meeting was held in conjunction with the regularly called Board of Trustees meeting on October 16th, 2023.

-2021-2022 RATINGS BASED ON SCHOOL YEAR 2020-2021 DATA
+2022-2023 RATINGS BASED ON SCHOOL YEAR 2021-2022 DATA

-Name e: ROCKWALL ISD (199901) Stat us: PASSED Rating: A = SUPERIOR Distr ict Score: 94 Passing Score: 70 Indicator Des scription Score 1 Was the complete annual financial report (AFR) and data submitted to the TEA within 30 days of the November 27 or January 28 deadline depending on the school district's fiscal year end date of June 30 or August 31, respectively?
-2 Was there an unmodified opinion in statements as a whole?
-(The Ameri Public Accountants (AICPA) defines external independent auditor determined opinion.)
-Yes 3 Was the school district in compliant all debt agreements at fiscal year e Yes 4 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
-5 This indicator is not being scored.
-6 Was the average change in (assigned balances over 3 years less than a 25 current year's assigned and unassigned days of operational expenditures?
-Yes Ceiling Passed
+Name e: ROCKWALL ISD (199901) Stat us: PASSED Rating: A = SUPERIOR Distr ict Score: 98 Passing Score: 70 Indicator Des scription Score 1 Was the complete annual financial is submitted to the TEA within 30 days January 28 deadline depending on the end date of June 30 or August 31, r Yes 2 Was there an unmodified opinion in the AFR on the financial statements as a whole?
+(The American Institute of Certified Public Accountants (AICPA) defines unmodified opinion.
+The external independent auditor determines if there was an unmodified opinion.)
+3 Was the school district in compliant all debt agreements at fiscal year e Yes 4 Did the school district make timely Retirement System (TRS), Texas We Internal Revenue Service (IRS), and Yes Ceiling Passed 5 This indicator is not being evaluated d.
+6 Was the average change in (assigned and unassigned) fund balances over 3 years less than a 25 percent decrease or did the current year's assigned and unassigned fund balances exceed 75 days of operational expenditures?

-2021-2022 RATINGS BASED ON SCHOOL YEAR 2020-2021 DATA
+2022-2023 RATINGS BASED ON SCHOOL YEAR 2021-2022 DATA

-2022 KATINGS BASED ON SCHOOL TEAK 2020 2021 BAT Indicator Description Score 7 Was the number of days of cash on hand and current investments in the general fund for the school district sufficient to cover operating expenditures (excluding facilities acquisition and construction)?
+Indicator Description Score 7 Was the number of days of cash on hand and current investments in the general fund for the school district sufficient to cover operating expenditures (excluding facilities acquisition and construction)?
 10 8 Was the measure of current assets to current liabilities ratio for the school district sufficient to cover short-term debt?
-6 9 Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
+10 9 Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
 If not, was the school district's cash on hand greater than or equal to 60 days?
-10 10 This indicator is not being scored.
+10 10 This indicator is not being evaluated.
 10 11 Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
 If the school district's increase in students in membership over 5 years was 7 percent or more, then the school district automatically passes this indicator.
 10 12 Was the debt per \$100 of assessed property value ratio sufficient to support future debt repayments?
 8 13 Was the school district's administrative cost ratio equal to or less than the threshold ratio?
-10 14 Did the school district not have a 15 percent decline in the students to staff ratio over 3 years (total enrollment to total staff)?
-If the student enrollment did not decrease, the school district will automatically pass this indicator.
+10 14 This indicator is not being evaluated.
 10

-2021-2022 RATINGS BASED ON SCHOOL YEAR 2020-2021 DATA
+2022-2023 RATINGS BASED ON SCHOOL YEAR 2021-2022 DATA